Yom Kippur War

 A new government was seated in June, and Yitzhak Rabin, who had spent most of the war as an advisor to Elazar in an unofficial capacity, became Prime Minister.

-In 1999, the issue was revisited by the Israeli political leadership to prevent similar shortcoming from being repeated.
+In 1999, the issue was revisited by the Israeli political leadership to prevent similar shortcomings from being repeated.

 The Israeli National Security Council was created to improve coordination between the different security and intelligence bodies, and the political branch of government.